HonzaMat/PyOpenocdClient/README.md

 Main features:

-* send any TCL command to OpenOCD and obtain its result;
+* allow to send any TCL command to OpenOCD and obtain its result;

-* shorcuts for frequently used commands;
+* shorcuts for easy use of common OpenOCD commands are provided;

 * command failures are detected (and are reported as Python exceptions by default);